mnot/I-D/httpbis-alt-svc/draft.md

-For example, an attacker that can add HTTP response header fields can redirect traffic to a different port on the same host using the Alt-Svc header field; if it is under their control, they can thus masquerade as the HTTP server.
+For example, an attacker that can add HTTP response header fields can redirect traffic to a different port on the same host using the Alt-Svc header field; if that port is under the attacker's control, they can thus masquerade as the HTTP server.

-This risk can be mitigated by restricting the ability to set the Alt-Svc response header field on the origin, and restricting who can open a port for listening.
+This risk can be mitigated by restricting the ability to set the Alt-Svc response header field on the origin, and restricting who can open a port for listening on that host.

 ## Changing Hosts {#host_security}